Suit and tie: why so much hatred? – Carte Blanche to Mathieu

 Costume-cravate : pourquoi tant de haine ? – Carte Blanche à Mathieu

-I have to explain to you, I am doing an internship at BonneGueule, and I come from a school which trains senior civil servants now in Endangered .
+I have to explain to you, I am doing an internship at BonneGueule, and I come from a school which trains senior civil servants who are now disappearing .

-When I arrived at BonneGueule, I saw straight away that I wasn't going to keep up with the editorial team.
-At the Roland-Garros of style, I appear as Thierry Champion against the Sampras, Nadal, Federer and Djoko of men's fashion that constitutes the joyful troupe of Bonne Gueule.
+When I arrived at BonneGueule, I saw right away that I wasn't going to keep up with the editorial team.
+At the Roland-Garros of style, I'm the Thierry Champion compared to the Sampras, Nadal, Federer and Djoko of men's fashion that make up the happy Bonne Gueule troupe.

-Never mind, I told myself that I was going to focus on something that I know – besides eco topics – to wear on a daily basis: the suit and tie!!!
+No matter, I told myself that I would focus on something that I know – besides eco topics – to wear on a daily basis: the suit and tie!!!
 More particularly, on the symbol that this garment conveys.

-Already, I think that we can distinguish two types of men : those who like to wear a suit and tie and who can show off at weddings, birthdays and parties of all kinds, and those who are obliged to wear them for reasons professionals, willy-nilly.
-When the two come together, it’s bingo, life is beautiful.
+First of all, I think we can distinguish two types of men : those who like to wear suits and ties and who can show off at weddings, birthdays and all kinds of parties, and those who are forced to wear them for professional reasons, willingly or unwillingly.
+When the two are combined, it's bingo, life is beautiful.

-If there's one thing that caught my attention at BonneGueule, it's the place of the suit and tie: tiny.
+If there is one thing that struck me at BonneGueule, it is the place of the suit and tie: tiny.

-I quickly came to wonder if he still had a future.
-Because yes, I can say it after showing up at parties after work, having had recruitment interviews, broaching the subject with family, the suit and tie has its “haters” .
-They are everywhere, numerous and fall on you at the slightest bit of a tie that sticks out.
+I quickly came to wonder if it still had a future.
+Because yes, I can say it after having turned up at parties after work, having had job interviews, having broached the subject with my family, the suit and tie has its "haters" .
+They are everywhere, numerous and they attack you at the slightest bit of tie that sticks out.

 THE SUIT AND TIE, THIS UNLOVED...

-A brief return to the origins of the suit and tie will not hurt, to have a clear idea of this opposition which was born almost as soon as the suit and tie found its first followers.
-From the 1850s, the suit and tie quickly became established in Europe and the United States, then in the 1890s in Asia, Africa and Latin America.
+A brief look back at the origins of the suit and tie will not hurt, to have a clear idea of this opposition that was born almost as soon as the suit and tie made its first imitators.
+From the 1850s, the suit and tie quickly established itself in Europe and the United States, then in the 1890s in Asia, Africa and Latin America.

-The era is in the development of ready-to-wear, and to allow this standardization, men's clothing must be much less fitted.
-We are therefore gradually leaving the frock coat for the suit jacket which is looser.
+The era was one of the development of ready-to-wear, and to allow this standardization, men's clothing had to be much less fitted.
+We therefore gradually abandoned the frock coat for the suit jacket which was looser.
 Very quickly, this suit and tie became, in just a few decades, the symbol of modernity, then embodied by the West.

-Many countries, notably Japan of the Meiji era (1868-1912), Turkey of Atatürk (1923-1932), or Afghanistan, chose to reform their society and imposed the suit and tie on their civil servants, to show their connection to the world, their modernity.
+Many countries, notably Meiji-era Japan (1868-1912), Atatürk's Turkey (1923-1932), or Afghanistan, chose to reform their society and imposed the suit and tie on their civil servants, to show their connection to the world, their modernity.

-Japanese gentlemen during the Meiji era (capture of the documentary “Making History” on the suit and tie broadcast on Arte)
+Japanese gentlemen in the Meiji era (capture from the documentary "Making History" on the suit and tie broadcast on Arte)

-On the contrary, the societies which opposed the West, notably during the Cold War, imposed another type of costume, such as the famous Mao collar in China, or even in Iran where the Revolutionary Guards cut the ties.
-Even more obvious in the former Zaire where Mobutu imposed the “Abacost” clothing doctrine in the 1970s.
+On the contrary, societies that will oppose the West, especially during the Cold War, will impose another type of costume, such as the famous Mao collar in China, or even in Iran where the Revolutionary Guards cut ties.
+Even more obvious in the former Zaire where Mobutu imposed the "Abacost" clothing doctrine in the 1970s.

-So already, the suit and tie is akin to the point of division between capitalists and others and quickly becomes a political object with its supporters and opponents.
+So already, the suit and tie appears to be a point of division between capitalists and others and quickly becomes a political object with its supporters and opponents.

-At the same time, it is a sign of virility, of success in a constantly growing world but also of independence.
-Thus, a whole part of the colonized population took on this costume to claim full citizenship status.
+At the same time, it is a sign of virility, of success in a world of constant growth but also of independence.
+Thus, a whole part of the colonized population seizes this costume to claim a status of full citizen.

-This is also the case for Western women in the 1920s who wore costumes to claim equal status with men.
+This is also the case for Western women in the 1920s who wore the costume to claim equal status with men.
 It is therefore also an object of demands.
-As Manuel Charpy says, CNRS historian specializing in the subject , “there have always been power relations around this garment, which can be the marker of control or adhesion, rebellion or conformism even today”.
+As Manuel Charpy, a CNRS historian specializing in the subject , says, "there have always been power relations around this garment, which can be the marker of influence or adhesion, of rebellion or conformism even today."

-In the mid-20th century, the suit and tie gradually became the symbol of administration and office life.
-And so we quickly hated it, synonymous with monotony, boredom: the ringlets, the little gray men, the penguins.
+In the middle of the 20th century, the suit and tie gradually became the symbol of administration and office life.
+And so we quickly hated it, synonymous with monotony, boredom: the penguins, the little grey men, the penguins.
 It was Jean-Guy from COGIP who invited you to eat brandade in the canteen with his WTF pattern tie.

 Several artists have made it the symbol of a uniform world, which restricts originality, like Charlie Chaplin, Jacques Tati or more recently The Office with Steve Carrel.
 (To learn more about fashion in cinema, click here .)

-Even the hippies began to go against this sartorial straitjacket, by dressing in drapery or even living naked, with love and fresh water.
-I recommend the cult film (a personal taste eh) “Les babas cools” with Christian Clavier immersed in a community next to which he breaks down... in a suit and tie.
+Even hippies have started to go against this clothing straitjacket, by dressing in drapery or even living naked, on love and fresh water.
+I recommend the cult film (a personal taste, eh) "Les babas cools" with Christian Clavier immersed in a community next to which he breaks down... in a suit and tie.

-There was indeed a revival in the 80s with the wave of yuppies (young urban professionals: traders, executives, salespeople, consultants) who wanted to put an end to the outdated image of the "white collar" and return a chic and cool but this brief trend seems well behind us.
+There was indeed a revival in the 80s with the wave of yuppies (young urban professionals: traders, executives, salespeople, consultants) who wanted to do away with the outdated image of the "white collar" and project a chic and cool image, but this brief trend seems to be well behind us.

-While it symbolized the independent man, it is now rather imposed on subordinates (café waiters, security guards, administrative staff) while the “casual chic” style is now imposed almost everywhere.
-And then also, Zuckerberg and Bill Gates did him a lot of harm, by appearing alongside the powerful of this world in sneakers/t-shirts.
+While it symbolized the independent man, it is now rather imposed on subordinates (bartenders, security guards, administrators) while the "casual chic" style is now imposed almost everywhere.
+And then also, Zuckerberg and Bill Gates have done it a lot of harm, by appearing alongside the powerful of this world in sneakers/t-shirts.

 mark zuckerberg blue jeans gray tshirt white basketball